 should already be installed :)

-pip install -r requirements.txt does not install them.)
+pip install -r requirements.txt does not install all of them.)

 Intel’s Math Kernel Library (MKL)¶